 Go on a Missions Trip

 Missions is a great way for kids to realize how much God has blessed them, but also provide them with a heart to serve others.
 There are so many people who are less fortunate and do not have access to basic needs.
 The options are endless when it comes to missions; medical, holiday, toy drives, schools.
-Talk to your home or local church to see if they may have an opportunity for your child to go on a mission trip!
+Talk to your local Baptist Church Ministry to see if they may have an opportunity for your child to go on a mission trip!

 Become a Tutor or Counselor